openwdl/wdl/SPEC.md

 ##### ✨ `volumes`

+* Accepted types:
+    * `String`
-* Accepted types: `Map[String, String]`
+    * `Map[String, String]`

 Specifies attributes for any [disk mount points](#disks) that are required.
-The value of this hint is a `Map` with the key being the mount point and the value being a `String` with the volume specification.
+The value of this hint can be a `String` with a specification that applies to all volumes, or a `Map` with the key being the mount point and the value being a `String` with the volume specification for that volume.

+Volume specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#compute-environments).
 The values "HDD" and "SSD" should be recognized to indicate that a specific class of hardware is being requested.
-Volume specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#compute-environments).

 ##### ✨ `gpus` and ✨ `fpgas`